catalyst-cooperative/pudl/docs/dev/settings_files.rst

 can be edited.
 The elements and structure of the ETL settings are described below::

-    name : unique name identifying the data package title : short human readable title for the data package description : a longer description of the data package datasets
+    name : unique name identifying the etl outputs title : short human readable title for the etl outputs description : a longer description of the etl outputs datasets
       ├── dataset name
       │    ├── dataset etl parameter (e.g. states) : list of states